-As the Proms are under way, how wonderful to have been part of this concert in 2004, with Rachel Podger and Andrew Manze, the yin and yang of baroque violin:
+Great Proms of our time: how wonderful to have been part of the AAM Prom in 2004, with Rachel Podger and Andrew Manze, the yin and yang of baroque violin, playing the Bach double.
+Alas, I now find it’s disappeared from YouTube, but here’s their 1996 recording:

 It’s a piece that has constantly been rediscovered by audiences over my lifetime.
 For my generation, brought up on Oistrakh and Menuhin (1958—canonical then, now sounding so joyless as to be hard to take), more recent HIP renditions, no less heartfelt, have given it a new lease of life.